inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_version.md

 # aws_api_gateway_documentation_version

-Use the `aws_api_gateway_documentation_version` InSpec audit resource to test properties of a single AWS ApiGateway Documentation Version.
+Use the `aws_api_gateway_documentation_version` InSpec audit resource to test properties of a single AWS API Gateway documentation version.

-The AWS::ApiGateway::DocumentationVersion resource creates a documentation version for an API.
+The `AWS::ApiGateway::DocumentationVersion` resource creates a documentation version for an API.

 ## Syntax